The RPA Board

 Kia ora koutou, my name is Maia Armistead and I’m the Social Media and Communications Officer here at RPA.
 I was born and raised in Hamilton and am now a student at Victoria University studying Law and Politics. .

 Esther Gedye-Taylor – Project Assistant

 Kia ora!
 My name is Esther.
 I’ve been at Restorative Practices Aotearoa since March 2021.
 I grew up in Te Whanganui-a-Tara and have lived here my whole life.
-I finished my Honours in Criminology last year, at Victoria University, and have just started working as Kairuruku Paremata Whakahaumanu, restorative justice court coordinator, at Community Law Wellington and Hutt Valley.
+I finished my Honours in Criminology in 2021, at Victoria University, and spend most of my time working as Kairuruku Paremata Whakahaumanu, restorative justice court coordinator, at Community Law Wellington and Hutt Valley.